RIVIXI

 Limitations

-- Compute Demands: High-throughput 1D and 2D CNN inference requires edge NPU or cloud GPU resources, which increase operational costs compared to simple, low-power DSP microcontrollers.
+• Compute Demands: High-throughput edge AI classifier and cloud spectrogram classifier inference requires edge NPU or cloud GPU resources, which increase operational costs compared to simple, low-power DSP microcontrollers.

-- Domain Shift Sensitivity: CNN accuracy depends on representative training data; encountering entirely new sensor hardware or sampling rates requires retraining via an active MLOps loop.
+• Domain Shift Sensitivity: AI model accuracy depends on representative training data; encountering entirely new sensor hardware or sampling rates requires retraining via an active MLOps loop.